nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “ARP poisoning exploits a **trust-based protocol** that lacks authentication.
 I would mitigate it by enabling **Dynamic ARP Inspection**, enforcing **port security**, and ensuring **end-to-end encryption** like HTTPS or VPNs.”

----

-Ready for **Q16: What Are TCP and UDP?
-How Do They Differ in Security Context?**
-This one helps show your networking fundamentals + security thinking.

-Awesome, Nitin!
-Here's your **advanced, deep-dive answer** for:

----

 ### ❓ **Q16.
 What Are TCP and UDP?
 How Do They Differ in a Security Context?**